What is the difference between monkeypox and chickenpox?

 Both virus can spread through close contact through respiratory droplets and direct contact with skin lesions and recently contaminated objects.

-While chickenpox is common, highly contageous disease, monkeypox is rarer and spreads less easily.
+While chickenpox is a common, highly contageous disease, monkeypox is rarer and spreads less easily.

 Monkeypox is usually a mild illness with initial symptoms including fever, headache, muscle aches, backache, chills and exhaustion.